copyrite/LwotcMinimalText/XComGame.md

 * Abilities that refund action points, like Implacable and Hit and Run, will not work during Battlelord.

 ## Biggest Booms
-Your grenades and standard rockets can inflict critical damage (50% chance for +3 damage).
+Your grenades and standard rockets can crit.
+Their crit chance is 50% and crit damage is +3.
-* Grenades, standard rockets, and MEC micromissiles can inflict critical damage (50% chance for +3 damage).
-* 50% chance for critical damage is not affected by other critical chance modifiers.
-* Does not apply to non-damaging grenades or the concussion rocket or Bunker Buster abilities.
-* Grenade crits will grant +1 damage to ongoing damaging effects such as fire.
+* +1 to damage-per-turn effects from grenade crits.
+* The critical chance provided by Biggest Booms cannot be modified in any way.

 ## Blademaster
-+1 to melee damage. +10 aim to melee attacks.
++1 to melee damage. +10 Aim to melee attacks.

 ## Bladestorm
-Free melee attacks on any enemies that enter, exit or attack from melee range on enemy turns.
+You automatically reaction attack with your melee weapon on enemy turns.
+Bladestorm triggers against enemies that enter, exit or attack from melee range.
-* If an enemy begins their turn in an adjacent tile, Bladestorm will trigger if that enemy tries to attack the soldier.
-* If an enemy does not begin their turn in an adjacent tile, then Bladestorm will trigger when that enemy moves into melee range.
-* Bladestorm does not trigger on your own turn.
+* Impairments?

 ## Blinding Protocol
-Send the Gremlin to deploy a small flashbang on an enemy target, disorienting all enemy units within a small radius (reducing their Aim by 20 and Mobility by 6).
+Use your GREMLIN to disorient a non-robotic enemy and all other enemies in a {% BLINDING_PROTOCOL_RADIUS %} tile radius around it.
-* Works with Squadsight.
+* Squadsight targeting with line of sight required.
-* Blinding Protocol has a 4 turn cooldown and ends the turn.
+* 1 action.
+Ends turn.
+* Cooldown: {% SelfCooldown_LW %}

 ## Blood Trail
-Shots deal +2 damage and ignore target's Dodge by -40 if the target has been wounded this turn.
-* Only applies on the same turn the enemy is damaged.
-* Plan ahead with squadmate attacks to take full advantage of Blood Trail.
-* Works with all weapons, including grenades.

-## Bluescreen BombsYour flashbang grenades now disorient robotic units and reduce their resistance to hacking.
-* Your flashbang grenades now disorient robotic units.
-* Your flashbang grenades also reduce robotic hack defense by 25.
++2 to ranged attack damage against targets that have taken damage after the start of their turn.
+Ignore 40 Dodge of targets that have taken damage after the start of their turn.

+## Bluescreen Bombs
+You disorient robotic enemies and apply -{% BLUESCREEN_BOMBS_HACK %} to Hack Defense on Flashbang hits.

 ## Bluescreen Knives
-Throwing knives gain +2 pierce and will disorient robotic units.
++2 Pierce to Throwing Knives.
+You disorient robotic units on Throwing Knife hits.

 ## Body Shield
-A targeted enemy receives -20 aim and -50 critical chance against the soldier.
-* A targeted enemy receives -20 aim and -50 critical chance against the soldier.
+Debuff an enemy to have -20 Aim against you and -50 Crit against you.
-* This is a free action.
-* Body Shield has a 2 turn cooldown.
+* Free action
+* Cooldown: {% SelfCooldown_LW %}

 ## Bombard
 Launch the BIT to any visible location where it releases a powerful explosive blast.
 Advanced BITs do more damage.
-* Bombard can be fired at any location within squadsight.
-* Upgrading your BIT will lead to more Bombard damage.
+* 1 action.
+Does not end turn.
+* Squadsight targeting with no line of sight required.
+* Damage improves with BIT tier.

 ## Bombardier
-You may throw or launch grenades two additional tiles.
-* Your grenades have 2 tiles extra range.
-* This includes both launched and thrown grenades.
++{% BOMBARDIER_RANGE %} to grenade launch and throw range.

 ## Boosted Cores
-Explosive grenades and any damage over time effects inflicted by grenades do one additional damage.
-* Your grenades have extra explosives and do one additional damage but require special training to handle.
-* Damage over time effects applied by grenades such as poison will also do one additional damage.
++1 to grenade damage. +1 to damage-per-turn effects from grenades.

 ## Both Barrels
-Fire both barrels of sawed-off shotgun at nearby enemy, doing double damage.
-* Fire both barrels of sawed-off shotgun at nearby enemy, doing double damage.
+Fire your sawed-off shotgun at a nearby enemy.
+Consumes 2 charges to deal double damage.
-* Uses 2 ammo.
-* Uses one action.
+* 1 action.
+Ends turn.

 ## Brawler
-Take 35% less damage against attacks within four tiles.
-* Take 35% less damage against attacks within four tiles.
+You take {% BRAWLER_DR_PCT %}% less damage from enemies in {% BRAWLER_RADIUS %} tile radius.

 ## Bring 'Em On
-Gain +1 damage on critical hits for every two enemies you can see, up to a maximum of +8.
-Works for the soldier's primary weapon and explosives.
-* Gain +1 damage on critical hits for every two enemies you can see, up to a maximum of +8.
+Your primary weapon and explosives have +1 critical damage per every 2 enemies you can see, up to a maximum of +8.
-* Units visible at squadsight ranges do confer bonus.
+* Units visible at squadsight ranges apply.
+(But do you need squadsight for it?)
-* Applies to damage from the soldier's primary weapon and, if the soldier has Biggest Booms, explosives (damaging grenades, rockets, etc.).

 ## Brutality
-Killing organic enemies with your sawed-off shotgun have a 50% chance to panic other organic enemies within 10 tiles of the target.
+When you kill a non-robotic enemy with your sawed-off shotgun, other non-robotic enemies within {% BRUTALITY_RADIUS %} tile radius of the target have a 50% chance to panic.
-* Use Brutality as a crowd-control tool to allow the soldier to move forward more aggressively and combine it with the Ruthless ability to increase your killing power.

 ## Bulwark
-Gain a bonus point of Armor, and always provide high cover to all adjacent squadmates.
-* Bulwark adds one point of Armor.
-* Any squadmate standing adjacent to the SPARK will gain the high cover Defense bonus.
++{% BULWARK_ARMOR %} Armor.
+The tile you are on counts as a high cover object.

 ## Bunker Buster
 Fire a special rocket that destroys buildings and other objects in the environment.